nbehrnd/bader_article/readme.md

 | pdfLaTeX | 795 kB | 412 kB | character set covers the needs, reliable management of illustrations (either png, or pdf) | large footprint to install |
 | rst2pdf  | 1.5 MB | 1.0 MB | relates to the Python ecosystem | slow processing, results large pdf |
 | groff | 680 kB | 188 kB | light footprint, fast processing | less symbol coverage than LaTeX, illustrations need to be in a pdf/eps container |

+## update summary

+- 2024-09-03 Tue: a comment by Brad Richardson regarding interfaces considered as sufficiently different (section 18.3) is added.